draju1980/kube-node/README.md

 Role Variables
 --------------

-This role incorporates variables defined in both defaults/main.yml and vars/testnet.yml.
+This role incorporates variables defined in both defaults/main.yml.

 How to Use this role
 ==============